ACT 1

 SCENE TWO

-I stumbled upon the sequel to Silver Metal Lover, aptly titled Metallic Love, purely by accident—like when one accidentally lights themselves on fire.
-Tanith Lee is an award-winning novelist (1984 World Fantasy Award, 1986 Gilgamé³ Award, short listed for the Guardian Children’s Fiction Award, constantly nominated for the 1975 Nebula Award for best novel, the British Science Fiction and British Fantasy Awards, among many others).
+I stumbled upon the sequel to Silver Metal Lover, aptly titled Metallic Love, purely by accident, like when one accidentally lights themselves on fire.
+Tanith Lee is an award-winning novelist.
 She is a prolific writer who has written hundreds of books, effortlessly moving from young adult to horror to historical romance.
-This genre hopping goddess, a writer I admire above all others, has decided to pen this sequel for no other reason then the fact that she has completely gone off her nut.
+This genre hopping goddess, a writer I admire above all others, has decided to pen this sequel for no other reason than the fact that she has completely gone off her nut.

 This calls for another drink!
 Mmm, delicious.

-Okay, now lets talk aesthetics.
-Simply put, the cover art of this book leaves a lot to be desired.
-There’s a serpent creature with a yellow apple and a female person/leopard.
-I guess it’s a replica of the Garden of Eden.
+I guess this is a replica of the Garden of Eden?
 Silver seems to enjoy hawking.
 Also, Loren (the narrator and Silver’s love interest) looks like Vanessa Carlton.

 Loren is part of a fanatical group called the Acolytes.
 OMG I love X-men!
 Is Magneto going to fight Professor Xavier in the next paragraph?